FraioVeio/Mimir/README.md

 ## Installation

-To install Mimir, follow these steps:
+To install mimir, follow these steps:

 1. Clone the repository or download the source code.
 2. Navigate to the source directory.